How To Report an Accident to the Police

 Sargon Law Group Can Represent You After an Accident

 Knowing how to report an accident to the police is just the first of many concerns to address after a crash.
-At Sargon Law Group, our car accident attorneys believe you should have as few concerns as possible while you focus on resting and recovering.
+At Sargon Law Group, our car accident attorneys in Phoenix believe you should have as few concerns as possible while you focus on resting and recovering.

 That is why we handle every aspect of personal injury cases for people across Arizona, New Mexico, Colorado and California.
 Contact us today to learn more about our services through a free consultation.